di-unipi-socc/socc-website/content/publication/soldani-2023-interview-2/index.md

 ---
-title: An Interview with John Grundy - 2023 SIGSOFT Awardee
+title: An Interview with Gail Murphy - 2023 SIGSOFT Awardee

 # Authors
 # A YAML list of author names